RubenPalomo/TravianBot/README.md

 Go to utils/consts and edit it with your variables

 ### 🔹 Start the Bot
-npm start
+npm start<br>
-Or use PM2 to keep it running: pm2 start ts-node --name=TravianBot -- travianbot.ts
+Or use PM2 to keep it running:<br>
+pm2 start ts-node --name=TravianBot -- travianbot.ts

 ## 🛠 Technologies Used
-Node.js
+- Node.js
-TypeScript
+- TypeScript
-Telegram Bot API
+- Telegram Bot API
-MongoDB
+- MongoDB

 ## 📜 License
 This project is under the MIT License.